einbahnstrasse/Goldford-MTEC1003/schedule.markdown

 <h5 style="color:Tomato;"><b>Lab 15: <i>Personal Website</i> Presentations</b></h5>
 * Each student presents their website (5-10 minutes per student)
 * Be prepared to ask questions or make constructive comments when called upon.
 * Be prepared to respond to questions about your site or your portfolio work.

+<h5 style="color:Tomato;">Course Evaluations</h5>
+* An extra 10 minutes for completion of CityTech course surveys (emailed to you)
+* Prof. Goldford will enter a _"breakout room"_ while you complete this.

 * * *